ranidspace/bfres_importer/README.md

-(Remove this line when you confirm this properly works, this is just to back up my work so far)

 A fork of an blender addon to import BFRES models on newer versions of blender and with different versions of BFRES

 The original version only worked with BFRES version 3.5, or BOTW